nastyayan/hackerrank/README.md

-# hackerrank
+# HackerRank

-Solutions for HackerRank problems
+Solutions for HackerRank problems | Easy to understand | Beginner level